sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/07-js-integration/README.md

 ## Declaration files

-In order to use JavaScript within a TypeScript project, you will need a declaration file that tells the compiler what functions or object are made available and what types are there.
+In order to use JavaScript within a TypeScript project, you will need a declaration file that tells the compiler what functions or objects are made available and what types are there.

-A declaration file is a pecial type of file used by the TypeScript compiler during the compilation step as a sort of reference to describe JavaScript code.
+A declaration file is a special type of file used by the TypeScript compiler during the compilation step as a sort of reference to describe JavaScript code.

 These files are similar to the header files in C/C++, in the sense that they just describe the structure of available *entities* without providing an implementation.